-The seminary has five core values.

-- 1. Doctrinal Integrity: Knowing that the Bible is the Word of God, we believe it, teach it, proclaim it, and submit to it.
-This course addresses Doctrinal Integrity specifically by preparing students to grow in understanding and interpreting of the Bible. - 2.
-Spiritual Vitality: We are a worshiping community emphasizing both personal spirituality and gathering together as a Seminary family for the praise and adoration of God and instruction in His Word.
-Spiritual Vitality is addressed by reminding students that a dynamic relationship with God is vital for effective ministry. - 3.
-Mission Focus: We are not here merely to get an education or to give one.
+Doctrinal Integrity - Knowing that the Bible is the Word of God, we believe it, teach it, proclaim it, and submit to it.
+The doctrinal statements used in our evaluations are our Articles of Religious Belief and the Baptist Faith and Message Statement.

+Spiritual Vitality - We are a worshiping community, with both personal spirituality and gathering together as a Seminary for the praise and adoration of God and instruction in His Word.

+Mission Focus - We are not here merely to get an education or to give one.
 We are here to change the world by fulfilling the Great Commission and the Great Commandments through the local church and its ministries.

-This course addresses Mission Focus by helping students understand the biblical foundations for fulfilling the Great Commission and the Great Commandments. - 4.
-Characteristic Excellence: What we do, we do to the utmost of our abilities and resources as a testimony to the glory of our Lord and Savior Jesus Christ.
-Characteristic Excellence is addressed by preparing students to excel in their ability to interpret Scripture, which is foundational to effective ministry. - 5.
-Servant Leadership: We follow the model of Jesus and exert leadership and influence through the nurture and encouragement of those around us.
-Servant Leadership is modeled by classroom deportment.
+Characteristic Excellence - What we do, we do to the utmost of our abilities and resources as a testimony to the glory of our Lord and Savior Jesus Christ.

+Servant Leadership - We follow the model of Jesus and exert leadership and influence through the nurture and encouragement of those around us.

-The core value focus for this academic year is Spiritual Vitality.
+Annually, the President will designate a core value that will become the focus of pedagogy for the year.
+For the 2019-2020 academic year that Core Value is Spiritual Vitality.

-Curriculum Competencies
+Curriculum Competencies Addressed